-RSV is highly contagious.
-So, there are some steps you should take to prevent its spread.
+There are some additional steps you should take to help prevent its spread.
 The most effective means of protection are some of the simplest, such as:

 - Avoiding close contact with infected people

 - Avoiding sharing cups, bottles or toys that may have been contaminated with the virus since the virus can live on surfaces for several hours

 - Thoroughly washing hands with soap and water after coming into contact with an infected person